VadimBim/thesis-template-typst/thesis.typ

   image("figures/expected_improvement_mc.png", width: 85%),
   caption: [3 Monte Carlo realizations $bold(xi)_i$, represented by dotted lines, given #text(rgb("#99C1F1"))[observed data]. #text(red)[Red] horizontal lines represents argument of the maximum value of improvement for a monte carlo sample]
 )

+= Laser Wakefield Acceleration (LFWA)

+LFWA, for the first time proposed by Tajima and Dawson in 1979 @Tajima1979, is a promising technique for obtaining high-energy electron bunches on acceleration distances much smaller compared to the conventional accelerators (see @RF_vs_plasmcavity).
+The main idea is to use high gradients of the electric field obtained when an ultra-short, high-power laser pulse goes through an #emph("underdense") (more details in the following sections) plasma.
+Through the effect of the #emph("ponderomotive force"), electrons are expelled, while ions that are much heavier than electrons ($m_i >> m_e$) can be considered immobile.
+This charge imbalance creates a longitudinal plasma wave that follows the driver (laser).
+In the bubble-like structure behind the driver, electrons can be injected using different methods (self-injection, optical injection, ionization injection, etc.), each having its own advantages and disadvantages.

+#figure(
+  image("figures/RF_vs_plasmcavity.png", width: 85%),
+  caption: [Left: Readiofrequency cavity.
+Right: Laser plasma Wakefield.
+The paser pulse in #text(yellow)[yellow] propagates from left to right, the iso-electric density os hown in #text(blue)[blue] and the lectron bunch in red #text(red)[red].
+Image credits to @Malka2016]
+) <RF_vs_plasmcavity>

+In the next sections, we will define plasma and how we can describe it.
+Then, we will limit our description to the physical scenario relevant to the LFWA case.
+After this, the dynamics of the accelerated bunch and its radiation will be briefly presented.